OK, I admit it, this post is more than a little bit tongue in cheek!

 I’ve started to play a bit with Vine recently, it’s quite a lot of fun – here’s my first attempt, which makes use of one of my favourite raw materials, the paper coffee cup!

-If you want to make a fashion statement, look no further than this bling’tastic Father’s Day (June 16th) ‘my hero’ card!
+No, if you really want to make a fashion statement, look no further than this cool homemade Father’s Day card with custom medals.

 It’s easy to make, and with each of the 6 medals lovingly chosen by you, no two cards will be the same.